tinymce/tinymce-docs/try-tinymce/inline.md

 ---
 layout: default
-title: Inline Mode
+title: Inline Mode Example
+title_nav: Inline Mode
 description_short: See how inline mode works.
 description: This example shows you the inline editing capabilities of TinyMCE.
 Click on the header or div below.
-keywords: example custom inline
+keywords: example demo custom inline
 ---

 {% include codepen.html id="YydQoj" %}